top of page

 Here is what I have been up to recently...

-I work at Mackenzie House Museum & Colborne Lodge in Toronto.
+I work at Colborne Lodge in beautiful High Park in the place now known as Toronto.

 Museums use stuff to tell stories.
 Come see the stuff.